 That said, I wouldn’t consider ABBV stock as this sector’s clean-up hitter.
 As pioneering as it is, Marinol only makes up a small portion of total revenues.
 Rather, use ABBV as a hedge against this market’s notorious volatility.

-As a consulting firm, Medicine Man hits on virtually every corner of the weed business.
+As a consulting firm, Medicine Man hits virtually every corner of the weed business.
 From licensing and application support to maximizing cultivation output and turnkey facility solutions, the company offers critical services to marijuana entrepreneurs.

 However, what attracts me as a contrarian to MariMed is its business.
 Like Innovative Industrial Properties, MariMed specializes in the administrative and operational properties of the cannabis industry.